dair-iitd/imojie/README.md

 # IMoJIE

-Iterative Memory based Joint OpenIE
+Iterative Memory based Joint OpenIE (please don't ask us where the "Joint" came from ;))

 A BERT-based OpenIE system that generates extraction using an iterative Seq2Seq model, as described in the following publication, in ACL 2020, [insert link here](https://www.google.com)